ManuelWestermeier/comp-v1/README.md

 #### **4\.
 ACCEPT**

 Response to a join request.

+All users in the group can respond to this packet, but the first user in the group — determined by the shortest random delay time — will send the reply.

 `[HIGH] [FUNCTION=4|1B] [CONNECT_ID|1B] /* Encrypted data starts here */ [GROUP_ID|2B] [USER_ID|2B] [IS_ACCEPTED=1|1B] [CURRENT_SALT|2B] [SALT_MODIFIER_PER_PACKET=(MODIFIER + VALUE)|2B] [HASH|2B] [LOW]`